hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 - General compliance of FIPS 140-2 as [certified by Leidos](/docs/enterprise/sealwrap/index.html#fips-140-2-compliance)
 - Supports FIPS level of security equal to HSM
-  * For example, if you use Level 3 hardware encryption on a HSM, Vault will be using FIPS 140-2 Level 3 cryptography
+  * For example, if you use Level 3 hardware encryption on an HSM, Vault will be using FIPS 140-2 Level 3 cryptography
 - Allows Vault to be deployed in high security [GRC](https://en.wikipedia.org/wiki/Governance,_risk_management,_and_compliance) environments (e.g. PCI-DSS, HIPAA)